 Metabolic bone disease (MBD) is a well recognized and all too common disease often seen in our pet reptiles.
 Other terms which may be used include fibrous osteodystrophy, osteomalacia, secondary nutritional hyperparathyroidism, osteoporosis, and rickets.
 There is no single cause of MBD and the disease is not as simple as calcium deficiency.
-However, the primary problem is a disruption of calcium metabolism which causes a host of related problems.
+The primary problem is a disruption of calcium metabolism which causes a host of related problems.

 MBD is almost always a result of poor husbandry but it is also generally preventable by providing a proper environment and diet specific for your type of reptile.
 This is not always easy or inexpensive for a reptile owner to do but is vital to the health of all pet reptiles.